ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 ## The "official" definition of Learning Analytics

-According to the [Society for Learning Analytics Research (SoLAR)](https://www.solaresearch.org/about/what-is-learning-analytics/), "learning analytics is **the measurement, collection, analysis and  reporting of data about learners and their contexts, for purposes of  understanding and optimising learning and the environments in which it occurs**".
+According to the [Society for Learning Analytics Research (SoLAR)](https://www.solaresearch.org/about/what-is-learning-analytics/), the definition for learning analytics is the following:
+> "Learning analytics is **the measurement, collection, analysis and reporting of data about learners and their contexts, for purposes of understanding and optimising learning and the environments in which it occurs**".

 One may wonder how this definition is different from the whole field of educational research.
 The key difference is that LA solutions tend to make use of **preexisting, machine-readable data**, and apply **computational techniques** (e.g., machine learning) to handle the resulting ‘big data’, something that would not be practicable manually[^ferguson].